Introduction

 Once a plant has fully switched into flowering and seed production, it is hard to bring it back.
 However, if you water deeply, mulch damp soil, use light shade, sow smaller batches and harvest promptly, you can reduce the risk and keep more crops productive for longer.

-It also helps to treat summer as its own growing season, rather than just an extension of spring.
+It also helps to treat summer as its own growing season.
 Some crops will thrive.
 Others will sulk.
 Lettuce, rocket, spinach, coriander and radish may need extra care, better timing, different varieties or repeat sowing.

 Once your summer watering and heat management are under control, the next step is choosing the right crops for the month you are in.
 Use your monthly planting guides, planting calendar or allotment planner to plan the next round of sowings and keep the harvest going into autumn.